UniMath/agda-unimath/src/metric-spaces/short-maps-metric-spaces.lagda.md

   (f : short-map-Metric-Space A B) where

-  map-short-map-Metric-Space : type-map-Metric-Space A B map-short-map-Metric-Space =
+  map-short-map-Metric-Space : map-Metric-Space A B map-short-map-Metric-Space =
     map-short-map-Pseudometric-Space
       ( pseudometric-Metric-Space A)